Top Takeaways From This Post

 Self-employed people in Germany are spoilt for choice when it comes to health insurance.
 Are you looking for health insurance for freelancers in Germany?
 Then read this overview of health insurances in Germany (and what might work best for you!).

-Self-employed or freelancers can freely choose between the statutory (aka public) health insurance funds and private health insurance.
+Self-employed or freelancers can freely choose between public and private health insurance in Germany.

 It is hard to say which type of health insurance is best for freelancers in Germany but it strongly depends on the personal, professional and family situation of the freelancer.

-In this post, I have described an overview of the health insurance for freelancers in Germany.
+In this post, I have described various types of health insurance for freelancers in Germany.

 1. Types of Health Insurances for Freelancers in Germany

-- Statutory or Public health insurance / Gesetzliche krankenversicherung (GKV)
+- Public health insurance / Gesetzliche Krankenversicherung (GKV)

 Let’s take a look at all of them in detail.

 1.1.
-Private Health Insurance for Freelancers in Germany
+Public Health Insurance for Freelancers in Germany

 Private health insurance is open to almost all occupational groups without any preconditions.